cakephp/docs/en/core-libraries/helpers/form.rst

      <form enctype="multipart/form-data" method="post" action="/articles/add">

-  When using 'put' or 'delete', your form will be functionally equivalent to a 'post' form, but when submitted, the HTTP request method will be overridden with 'PUT' or 'DELETE', respectively.
+  When using 'put', 'patch' or 'delete', your form will be functionally equivalent to a 'post' form, but when submitted, the HTTP request method will be overridden with 'PUT', 'PATCH' or 'DELETE', respectively.
 This allows CakePHP to emulate proper REST support in web browsers.

 * ``$options['action']`` The action key allows you to point the form to a specific action in your current controller.
 For example, if you'd like to